microsec/regulations/hrsz--all--ssl--EN.md

 After the restoration of the services, the Trust Service Provider restores its devices damaged during the disaster and the original service security level as quickly as possible.

+<a id="5.7.5"></a>
+#### 5.7.5 Mass Revocation Plan

+The Trust Service Provider has a comprehensive Mass Revocation Plan to ensure a wellcoordinated, rapid, and effective response to a Mass Revocation Event while maintaining compliance and minimizing disruptions.
+At least yearly

+- all relevant team members undergoes training on mass revocation response procedures
+- testing exercises are conducted to evaluate readiness
+- mass revocation plan is reviewed and improved if necessary.

+The Mass Revocation Plan itself, and the documented results of the testing exercises are assessed by our independent auditor as part of the normal yearly conformity assessment.

 <a id="5.8"></a>
 ### 5.8 CA or RA Termination